 This is a great opportunity for those who want to contribute to the OAVT and the profession through regulatory activities while developing a skill set and network that will benefit you throughout your career.
 Check out this video for additional information about committee volunteerism.
 Please send an expression of interest including a summary of any relevant experience to Elise@oavt.org

-If you would like more information on this volunteer opportunity, please take a look below at the recording of our information session webinar we held last year on becoming a volunteer.
+If you would like more information on this volunteer opportunity, please take a look below at the recording of our information session webinar we held in 2021 on becoming a volunteer.